Drug dissolved net-like structures in airways of severely ill COVID-19 patients

-Category: Environment Hits: 0When researchers in Sweden performed advanced analyses of sputum from the airways of severely ill COVID-19 patients, they found high levels of neutrophil extracellular traps (NETs).
+Category: Environment Hits: 1When researchers in Sweden performed advanced analyses of sputum from the airways of severely ill COVID-19 patients, they found high levels of neutrophil extracellular traps (NETs).
 It is already a known fact that NETs can contribute to sputum thickness, severe sepsis-like inflammation and thrombosis.
 After being treated with an already existing drug, the NETs were dissolved and patients improved.

 Read more https://www.sciencedaily.com/releases/2021/07/210701112736.htm